-For instance, if they call your customer service team, your agents should be able to call up information about how long they’ve been a customer, what they’ve purchased in the past and any previous interactions you’ve had with them.
+For instance, if they call your customer service team, your agents should be able to source information about how long they’ve been a customer, what they’ve purchased in the past and any previous interactions you’ve had with them - all in real time.
 And your agent has to know how to use this information to ensure they have an exceptional experience this time around too.

 Omnichannel also means developing your product and your online presence in such a way that the customer’s experience is seamless across every digital device.
 In the age of the connected customer, expectations have been set that your organisation will need to meet.
 This entails accommodating the customer in terms of where, when and how they want to interact with you.

 To facilitate an omnichannel approach and introduce a seamless shopping experience, consider:

 - Understanding your customer’s preferred communication or engagement channels

 - Ways in which you can improve your customer response time for queries, concerns and questions across the business